KulkarniKaustubh/DigitGenerator/README.md

 # Digit Generator
-Using a GAN to generate digits resembling the MNIST dataset
+Using a GAN to generate digits resembling the MNIST dataset.<br>

+Run over 50 epochs